TrialGPT2/TrialGPT2.0/README.md

 that patient's search space.
 The matcher loads full trial records from the same benchmark directory's `trials/` folder by default.

 For NIH TrialBench, each vignette has one target/reference trial.
-NHGRI patients use all study types as the matching search space; all other patients use trials with the same study type as the target trial.
 The per-vignette search spaces are stored in `data/nih_trialbench/case_search_space.jsonl`.

 Note: SIGIR has 59 matcher cases, but 58 qrels-evaluable patients.
 The case